Using SLURM

 You could have used your laptop for the job, but you have no battery left.

-This QOS is designed for small serial jobs.
-Jobs are limited to one CPU, 2GB RAM and can last only for 45 minutes.
+This QOS is designed for small jobs.
+Jobs are limited to four CPU, 5GB RAM and can last only for 60 minutes.
 It should be used for draft calculations or new code compilation.
 Because such small jobs should not delay other ones significantly, they have increased priority.

 urgent